eyalz800/zpp_hypervisor/README.md

 6. For Windows non-WSL build, adjust the `LLVM_ROOT` and `ANDROID_NDK_ROOT` to the LLVM installation folder and `ANDROID_NDK_ROOT` folder respectively.

+### Compilation Command
+After completing the above steps, just run `make -j` or `make -j mode=release` for to build the project for debug or release configuration respectively.

+The build output will be located at the `./out` folder.

 Loading The Hypervisor
 ----------------------